-As Associate Professor in the field of Urban Geography, I am affiliated to the department of Geography, Planning and International Development Studies at the Universiteit van Amsterdam.
+I am Associate Professor Urban Geography at the department of Geography, Planning and International Development Studies at the Universiteit van Amsterdam.
 What I love about Urban Geography, is that you can encounter the urban transformations and social challenges you read about in text books and academic papers as soon as you step out into the city.
 Much of my inspiration for research and teaching comes from such everyday observations, in Amsterdam where I was born and raised, but also in other cities that I have visited over the years.

-My research agenda concerns the geography of everyday urban life, oftewel de geleefde stad in Dutch.
+My research agenda concerns the geography of everyday urban life, referred to as de geleefde stad in Dutch.
 I explore how residents experience, use and produce urban space, studying the different ways in which neighborhoods form meaningful places for residents (or not) and raising questions about place-based processes of in- and exclusion, feelings of belonging and loss, encounters with difference, and place-making and place-claiming.
 An important element in my research is how these lived experiences of the city are shaped by - but also contribute to - macro-processes of polarization, segregation and fragmentation of urban space.
-My fieldwork has often focused on disadvantaged urban areas and urban renewal projects.
-I am currently working on a new research project on urban marginality and territorial stigmatization.
+I have investigated these processes in a wide range of neighborhoods, from marginalized neighborhoods targeted by urban renewal to white working class areas and elite spaces in the city like the Amsterdam Canal Belt, but always focusing on how residents of different positionalities make sense of their urban surroundings and shape them ‘from below’.

 My teaching responsibilities currently include the Bachelor courses Introduction to Human Geography and Introduction to Urban Geography, and the Master course on Advanced Urban Geographies.
 I also supervise thesis projects for Bachelor, Master and Research Master students.
 I am strategically engaged in our academic program as head of the Education Committee (OC) for our bachelor and master programs in Human Geography and Planning.